OpenZeppelin/compound-monitoring/README.md

 ### Compound Distribution Monitor

-This agent monitors the Compound Finance Comptroller contract for distribution events that exceed a set of configurable parameters.
+This bot monitors the Compound Finance Comptroller contract for distribution events that exceed a set of configurable parameters.
 All alert types and severities are set to Info.

 ### cToken Transaction Monitor